Energy in Jordan: Natural gas

+Electricity generation and distribution

+Jordan’s electricity sector is structured around three main stages: generation, transmission, and distribution.
+Electricity generation is primarily carried out by the Central Electricity Generating Company (CEGCO), AES Jordan, and several independent power producers (IPPs).
+The National Electric Power Company (NEPCO) manages the national grid, transmission infrastructure, and wholesale electricity purchases and sales.

+Electricity distribution is handled by three regional companies operating under licenses from the Energy and Minerals Regulatory Commission (EMRC).
+The Jordan Electric Power Company (JEPCO), founded in 1938 by Mohammad Ali Bdeir, holds the oldest electricity concession in the country and serves the central region including Amman, Zarqa, Madaba, and Balqa.

+The Irbid District Electricity Company (IDECO) operates in northern Jordan, covering Irbid, Ajloun, and Mafraq, while the Electricity Distribution Company (EDCO) serves southern regions such as Karak, Ma'an, and Aqaba.
+All three companies purchase electricity in bulk from NEPCO and distribute it to consumers within their concession areas.

+This tripartite system of generation by CEGCO, AES, and IPPs; transmission by NEPCO; and regional distribution by JEPCO, IDECO, and EDCO forms the backbone of Jordan’s power infrastructure and facilitates integration of renewable energy into the national grid.

 Oil shale

 Oil shale represents a significant potential resource in Jordan.
 Oil shale deposits underlie more than 60% of Jordanian territory, and are estimated at 40 to 70 billion tonnes of oil shale.
 The deposits include a high quality marinite oil shale of Late Cretaceous to early Tertiary age.
 The most important and investigated deposits are located in west-central Jordan, where they occur at the surface and close to developed infrastructure.

 Although oil shale was utilized in northern Jordan prior to and during World War I, intensive exploration and studies of Jordan's oil shale resource potential started in the 1970s and 1980s, being motivated by higher oil prices, modern technology and better economic potential.
 As of 2011, no oil shale industry exists in Jordan, but several companies are considering both shale oil extraction and oil shale combustion for thermal power generation.

 Nuclear

 Jordan has signed memoranda of understanding with the United States, United Kingdom, Canada, France, Japan, China, Russia, Spain, South Korea, Argentina, Romania, and Turkey.

 Plans are in place to construct two 1,000MW reactors, nearly doubling the Kingdom's electricity generation capacity, by 2022.
 Jordan plans to get 60% of its energy needs from nuclear energy by 2035.
 According to the JAEC, all evaluations took into account the highest safety requirements, including lessons from the Fukushima incident.
 The plants will be used for electricity generation and desalination.
 In December 2009, Jordan Atomic Energy Commission (JAEC) in cooperation with a consortium headed by the Korean Atomic Energy Research Institute signed an agreement with Daewoo Heavy Industries to build a its first 5 MW research reactor by 2015 at the Jordan University of Science and Technology.